Nice to meet you.

 What happens after you clear cache?

-• Some settings on sites get deleted.
-For example, if you were signed in, you’ll need to sign in again.
+• Some site settings get deleted.
+If you were signed in, you’ll need to sign in again.

 • If you turn sync on in Chrome, you’ll stay signed in to the Google Account you’re syncing to in order to delete your data across all your devices.